-- a.
-Introduction29 - 19.
-The following rules on jurisdiction apply only to Contracting States.
+- 19. The following rules on jurisdiction apply only to Contracting States.
 The 1996 Convention grants general jurisdiction to take measures of protection to: - the State of the habitual residence of the child (Art.
 5) as the primary basis for jurisdiction; - the State where the child is present, for refugee children and for children who have been internationally displaced due to disturbances occurring in their country or for those whose habitual residence cannot be established (Art.
-6); - the State to which general jurisdiction is transferred (Arts 8 and 9); and - the State deciding upon an application for divorce, legal separation or annulment of the marriage of the parents of a child habitually resident in another Contracting State (Art.
-10).30 - 20.
+6): - the State to which general jurisdiction is transferred (Arts 8 and 9); and - the State deciding upon an application for divorce, legal separation or annulment of the marriage of the parents of a child habitually resident in another Contracting State (Art.
+10).32 - 20.
 General jurisdiction means that the authorities of the Contracting State have jurisdiction to take all necessary measures of protection concerning a child whether or not the situation is urgent. - 21.
 Exceptionally, under the 1996 Convention, any other Contracting State on whose territory the child or property belonging to the child is present may exercise jurisdiction autonomously, but only in cases of urgency (Art.
 11) or where there is a need for provisional measures with limited territorial effect (Art.
 12). - 22.
 It is important to note that measures taken under Articles 5 to 10 remain in force subject to their limitations, even if a change of circumstances has eliminated the basis upon which jurisdiction was founded.
 This is only insofar as the authorities which have jurisdiction under the Convention have not modified, replaced or terminated such measures (Art.
-14).31 - b.
-General jurisdiction of the authorities of the Contracting State of the child's habitual residence runaway, abandoned or trafficked child (Art.
-5)32 - 23.
-The competent authorities of the Contracting State of the habitual residence of an unaccompanied or separated child who is not a refugee and who has not been internationally displaced due to disturbances in their country have general jurisdiction to take measures of protection.
+14).33 - 2.3.2.
+General jurisdiction of the authorities of the Contracting State of the child's habitual residence e.g., runaway, abandoned or trafficked child (Art.
+5)34 - 23.
+The competent authorities of the Contracting State of the habitual residence of an unaccompanied or separated child who is not a refugee and who has not been internationally displaced due to disturbancespresent in their countryanother Contracting State have general jurisdiction to take measures of protection under Article 5.
 This may be the case, for example, for a runaway, abandoned or trafficked child.
-The habitual residence of the child is the primary basis of jurisdiction under the 1996 Convention.
+The habitual residence of the child is the primary basis of jurisdiction under the 1996 Convention. - 2.3.3.
+General jurisdiction of the authorities of the Contracting State of the child's presence refugee and internationally displaced children, and children whose habitual residence cannot be established (Art.
+6)35

 Conditions for the application of Art.
 10 are explained and set-out, infra, para.
-31 and note 48.
+31 and note 48.32 and note 51.